-- Note that all home exams will be subject to a plagiarism check, and that you can be randomly selected for a control interview after the exam.
+- Note that all home exams will be subject to a plagiarism check.
 See rules regarding cheating.

 - Read UiO's guidelines for correct use of sources.

-- You will find the exam withdrawal deadline under "Examination: time and place".
+- You will find the exam withdrawal deadline under "Examination: time and place" on the semester page for your course.
 Withdrawal after the deadline will count as an examination attempt.
 If you are unable to withdraw within the deadline for reasons related to the corona virus, you may submit a self-notification.
 See further information about self-notification.

 Illness during an exam

 - Self-notification: If you have problems submitting your exam due to illness or other valid reasons, you may submit a self-notification without attaching documentation.
 You are not to open your exam in Inspera if you have already submitted a self-notification.
 If you become ill during the home exam, you must withdraw from Inspera and then submit a self-notification.
 See guidelines and fill out the application form.
-This arrangement has been extended to apply until 1 September 2021.
+For students at the MN Faculty, this arrangement has been extended to apply until and including 18 October 2021.

 - Extended submission deadline: If you become ill during a home examination or project assignment extending across several days, you may apply for extended submission deadline.
 The self-notification form is used for this purpose.
 It is not possible to apply for extended submission deadline if you become ill during a home examination of 24 hours or less.

 - Postponed examination: The MN Faculty offers postponed examination in all courses, with the exception of AST1010, ENT1000 and IN1150.
 You must be registered with a valid leave of absence in order to be eligible for postponed examination.
+You can use the self-notification form to do this.
 Read more about postponed examination.

 - In general, the normal grading scale is used for each course.
 See the course description to find information on the grading scale in your course.
 A change of the grading scale will be announced on the semester page.

 - Delays in exam assessment may occur due to the corona virus.
-See paragraph 1 on assessment deadlines in UiO’s temporary regulations concerning studies and exams (in Norwegian).
+See paragraph 1 on assessment deadlines in UiO’s temporary regulations concerning studies and exams (valid until 1 february 2022).